Media Development Authority: Singapore Broadcasting Authority

 Prior to the merger, SBA, which was formed on 1 October 1994 under the purview of the previous Ministry of Information and the Arts (MITA), was set up to regulate the broadcasting industry in Singapore.

 Films and Publications Department

 FPD was set up as a department under the then MITA to regulate the content of films and publications on 1 January 1998.
 The Board of Film Censors was a part of the FPD, responsible for classification of films and videos.

 Singapore Film Commission

-Following the footsteps of film promotion in other countries, SFC was established on 15 April 1998.
+Following the footsteps of film promotion in other countries, the SFC was established on 15 April 1998.
 Following the release of the recommendations under Media 21, SFC was merged under the MDA in 2003.

 Roles of MDA

 The Media Development Authority is responsible for promoting and regulating the Singapore media sector.
 MDA’s function is to grow the media industry by stimulating job creation, seeding and attracting investments, while setting standards that lay the foundation for building a cohesive and inclusive society.